Introducing bits

 bits hash160 -in pubkey.hex | bits addr --witness-version 0 -P

-The presence of the --witness-version (--wv) flag indicates a segwit address and its value represents the version.
-When this flag is present the --type flag is ignored.
+flag is ignored.
 Segwit addresses, per BIP 141, identify themselves as pay to witness key hash (P2WKH) or pay to witness script hash (P2WSH) by the size of their payload, thus the user is expected to form and provide the correct payload as necessary.

-The bits addr command isn’t doing anything magical 🧙♂️ It accepts a payload and optional network and address type (or witness version) arguments, prepends the correct version byte and encodes in base58check or bech32 (BIP 173), as appropriate.
+command isn’t doing anything magical 🧙♂️ It accepts a payload and optional network and address type (or witness version) arguments, prepends the correct version byte and encodes in base58check or bech32 (BIP 173), as appropriate.
 This can also be done manually with other bits CLI subcommands as we will see in the next section.

-Encoding (and decoding) with base58 and bech32
+Encoding (and decoding) with base58

 The bits CLI provides methods for encoding and decoding base58(check) and bech32.

-Recreating what was performed above by the bits addr command, but instead with bits base58 and bits bech32, repectively, we could do the following, for example.
+Recreating what was performed above by the bits addr

 For legacy P2PKH addresses:

-• Take your pubkey and hash it like before
+- Take your pubkey and hash it like before

-• Pre-prend the version byte (0x00 for mainnet)
+- Pre-prend the version byte (

-• Encode with base58check
+for mainnet) - Encode with base58check

 Doing this, all at once, on the command line, would look something like the following.